 For instance, if a raised bed is 12 inches deep, the native soil will only need to be turned about 6 inches deep to give the roots plenty of room.
 However, if the raised bed is only 5 inches deep, the ground under it will need to be turned at least 12 inches deep.

-Things to Consider Before Calculating Soil Volume
+Key Factors to Consider Prior to Calculating Soil Volume

 The amount of soil necessary will depend on the size of the raised bed.